moderndatacompany/dataos.info/docs/resources/stacks/scanner/field_ref.md

 ```
 ### **`tableFilterPattern`**

-**Description**:
+**Description**: To determine which tables to include/exclude during metadata ingestion.<br>
-**Type**: String
+**Type**: String <br>
-**Default Value**: None
+**Default Value**: None <br>
-**Possible Values**:
+**Possible Values**: Exact values (eg. 'employee'), regular expressions(eg. '^sales.*')  <br>
-**Additional information**: Applicable in case of databases/warehouses
+<b>Additional information</b>: Applicable in case of databases/warehouses<br>
 - `includes:` Add an array of regular expressions to this property in the YAML to include any tables whose names match one or more of the provided regular expressions.
-All other tables will be excluded.
+All other tables will be excluded.<br>
 - `excludes`: Add an array of regular expressions to this property in the YAML.
 The Scanner workflow will exclude any tables whose names match one or more of the provided regular expressions.
-All other tables will be included.
+All other tables will be included.<br>

 **Example Usage**:
 ```yaml
     sourceConfig: